Jennifer Lambert

 • As my kids get older, we watch movies in Chinese and about Chinese culture and history

 • Eat Chinese Food: We’ll explore flavors, colors, shapes, and the aesthetic beauty of Cantonese cooking.
 My kids love Chinese food and we like to try new recipes and techniques.
 Our Asian turkey wraps are always a hit!
 I need to break out my bamboo steamer and try to make some steamed dumplings…Also easy recipes are lo mein and fried rice.
-Slow cooker Asian ribs are a crowd please.
+Slow cooker Asian ribs are a crowd pleaser.

 Chinese Feast